-There are so many ways to practice writing the alphabet for preschoolers.
+There are so many ways to practice forming letters for preschoolers.
 Pencil and paper is just one way, and sometimes that’s too challenging.
 Read on to find a dozen ways we made the letter W!

 The letter W is a tricky letter.
 The down-up-down-up motion can be hard to remember.
 In this list of ways that we wrote W, I’ll progress from easy to hard.

 To make this easier, I could have had my Three make a W out of wagon wheel pasta without the printed W to work in.
 However, I learned right away that he’s not ready for that.
 Putting objects within a letter’s shape is a great first step!
-You can get my big letter W here: giant letter W.
+You can get my big letter W here.

 Next, he filled the W with Wheat Thins.

 Filling the letter W with yarn strips required a little more thinking.

 My Three loves that he can do these handwriting pages himself by writing within the letters.
 You can see that he crossed out the tiny W’s.
 “Those are too hard for me.”
 The idea is to start with the biggest letter and keep writing until you are at the tiny ones.
 Some day he’ll be ready for the little ones too.
 I didn’t print one of these for my Four until he protested.
 “I want to do one of those too!
 They’re fun!”
 You can get all of my Letters of All Sizes worksheets here.

 While watching her brothers make the letter W, my Six offered this way.

 Here’s another beginning handwriting page.
 My Four completed this one.
 You can get it here.